 All returns are total returns and include the reinvestment of distributions (e.g., dividends).
 Data is from Bloomberg and publicly available sources.

 The chart below shows the summary results from our analysis, covering the period 1998– 7/2016:

 Based on our analysis, we can see that there is huge difference between non-vol-scaled (MF1 and MF2) and the vol-scaled (MF3 and MF4).
 Because vol-scaling is essentially leveraging the positions, when you scale up the vol, you scale up the returns!

-Note how the MF1 CAGR of 4.21% and the MF2 CAGR of 4.56% are significantly enhance by vol-scaling, going to an 11.00% CAGR for MF3 and a 12.25% CAGR for MF4.
+Note how the MF1 CAGR of 4.21% and the MF2 CAGR of 4.56% are significantly enhanced by vol-scaling, going to an 11.00% CAGR for MF3 and a 12.25% CAGR for MF4.
 By contrast, when you de-leverage the position, you get a lower CAGR.
 Leverage is a powerful thing when applied to a strategy that generates “alpha.”